-Its original intention was to help journalists, bloggers, whistleblowers, and activists – preventing government agencies from tracking them down and using the power of the web to get the message across.
+Its original intention was to help journalists, bloggers, whistleblowers, and activists by preventing government agencies from tracking them down.
+Tor is completely encrypted, meaning any online activity is safe from prying eyes.

 It works by leveraging a highly sophisticated network of proxy servers.
-When a user types in a web address, it’s these servers that process the request on your behalf – meaning that the host website doesn’t see the actual IP address.
+When a user types in a web address, these servers process the request on your behalf, meaning that the host website doesn’t see the actual IP address.

 The flow of traffic is encrypted even while the pages are in transit between the servers.
-Tor adds multiple layers of security – it automatically blocks cookies and other tracking software.
+Tor adds multiple layers of security. and it automatically blocks cookies and other tracking software.
 It also blocks those annoying popup advertisements that ordinarily use your location for their programmatic wonders.

 Unfortunately several countries have understood the power of Tor and blocked users from downloading it completely.
 To circumvent this ban, there’s the option of using a mirror site.

-For an enhanced anonymous experience it’s possible to use a VPN and Tor browser in tandem.
-To do that, first connect to your VPN once you boot up your computer.
+For an enhanced anonymous experience, it’s possible to use a VPN and Tor browser in tandem.
+To do that, boot up your computer and connect to a VPN.
 When you have a stable connection, open your Tor browser to upload and publish your blog.

-If the content you wish to publish is of a highly sensitive nature, then you may want to consider hosting the blog on the darknet completely rather than the public face of the internet accessible by search engines.
+If the content you wish to publish is of a highly sensitive nature, then you may want to consider hosting the blog on the darknet, rather than the public face of the internet accessible by search engines.

 This is a prudent approach if you feel the exposé could result in serious risks to your life and hence you want to remain completely hidden.
 In this scenario your blog might not be read by a lot of people, but as a whistleblower you would feel secure.

-Once the blog is up and running you could communicate with journalists over an encrypted messaging service like Telegram and point them to the site.
+Once the blog is up and running you could communicate with journalists over an encrypted messaging service like Signal or Telegram and point them to the site.

-There’s a comprehensive tutorial on how to do this for users completely in the dark.
+We’ve created a comprehensive tutorial on how to do this.
 However, we recommend that you connect to a VPN even while following the step-by-step program.

 It’s also far easier to remain hidden and anonymous on a PC/laptop than it is on a smartphone.
-Both Android and iOS aren’t great for maintaining privacy as both Google and Apple retain the capability of monitoring every single device which uses their OS.
+Both Android and iOS have a poor reputation for maintaining privacy as both Google and Apple retain the capability of monitoring every single device that uses their OS.

 Smartphones also use a plethora of third-party apps, meaning there’s constant data transfer to and from your device to servers across the world.
 VPNs can be used on your phone to encrypt this traffic, but we recommend that you stick to legacy computers for your blogging and anonymity needs.